JoergR75/amd-therock-7.15-rocm-10-0-0-pytorch-docker-cdna-rdna-automated-deployment/README.md

 At the platform layer, the script installs the AMD GPU kernel driver (`amdgpu`) **version 31.50.0** directly from AMD's official APT repository by automatically configuring the repository signing key and package source before installing the DKMS package.
 Using DKMS ensures the kernel driver is automatically rebuilt when the Linux kernel is updated, providing reliable compatibility across supported Ubuntu releases.
 The deployment then installs the **TheRock 7.15** runtime, including HIP support.
 The environment is designed to support RDNA4 GPUs.
 The deployment also configures the required system permissions (`video`, `render`, `sudo`) and installs kernel headers necessary for compiling GPU-accelerated native extensions.

-For the AI framework layer, the script installs PyTorch 2.15 Nightly using ROCm 10.0.0 wheels from the official PyTorch ROCm nightly repository.
+For the AI framework layer, the script installs PyTorch 2.13 Stable using ROCm 10.0.0 wheels from the official PyTorch ROCm nightly repository.
 This enables access to the latest HIP runtime capabilities, compiler optimizations, and kernel fusion features.
 The environment is complemented with widely used AI and data-processing libraries, including Transformers, Accelerate, Diffusers, Datasets, and SentencePiece, together with the required Python build tooling for immediate development, testing, benchmarking, and profiling of modern LLM, diffusion, and distributed workloads.

 The developer toolchain further includes essential C/C++ build utilities and low-level GPU development packages such as `cmake`, `libstdc++` development headers, `git`, `git-lfs`, `libmsgpack`, and `TransferBench` for PCIe and HBM bandwidth validation.
 Runtime observability and diagnostics are supported through utilities including `htop`, `ncdu`, `rocminfo`, and `amd-smi`.